Rev Lorraine Francis

 Session Clerk: St Heliers Presbyterian Church

-Vivian has started to work for the Church and Community Centre in 2005.
-She started as a PA to Rev Pauline Stewart for 3 years then became the Accounting person for the Centre a position she still currently holds.
-Vivian is originally from Taiwan and has been living in NZ for over 23 years.
-She had a degree in International Trading and obtained a diploma in Accounting at AUT.
+Vivian started working for the Church and Community Centre in 2005.
+She started as PA to the Minister for 3 years then became the Accounting person for the Centre, a position she still currently holds.
+Vivian is originally from Taiwan and has been living in NZ since 1994

-Mary is responsible for the community centre bookings and event management.
-She has been involved in the healthcare industry working in sales and marketing and more recently as a part-time practitioner working from her home-based office.
+Mary is responsible for the Community Centre bookings and event management.
+She has been involved in the healthcare industry working in sales & marketing and more recently as a part-time practitioner working from her home-based office.

 Mary has 2 university degrees in science and healthcare areas and works part-time at the community centre.